 - External Integration: External integration page records all out-of-process services such as web services, resources in the cloud, and any other network calls.
 You can find if there any integration which is consuming most of the time. read this for more details.

 The performance of the system is heavily dependent on the amount of time we talk to the DB as the DB is bottleneck most of the time.
-Following are some of the important points that you should take care while dealing with any database related performance issues –
+Here are a few important points things to ensure while writing queries or code reviewing

-- Never ever use queries inside FOR loop.
+- Never write queries inside FOR loop.
 Query all the data that you need and then do the parsing in memory

 - Use slow query logs and find out all slow queries